 How?
 Well, if every brewer in the world favoured the sort of hops to volume ratios beloved of KAIJU! brewer Nat Reeves, there wouldn't be a hop shortage.
 No, we'd be suffering the sort of hop famine that would make the seven-year stretch Joseph and his people suffered in Biblical times look like that day your local cafe ran out of egg and bacon muffins before you made it through the door.

 Of all the new wave of brewers that love brewing hop-centric beers, KAIJU! went harder from the start than any other on the local scene: there isn't a beer on their lineup that isn't hopped to the Mikey Burton-drawn eyeballs (or, at least, there wasn't until they had plenty of runs on the board).
-Sure, they love lots of other things: Japanese movies, monsters, heroes, high alcohol beers, silliness – but they love hops more than anything; the four fridges in the brewery stuffed with them are testament to that.
+Sure, they love lots of other things: Japanese movies, monsters, heroes, high alcohol beers, silliness – but they love hops more than anything.

-It's an obsession that has stood them in good stead, and not just because many of the more hardcore of Australia's beer drinking public are hop obsessed too.
+It's an obsession that has stood them in good stead, and not just because many of the more hardcore of Australia's beer-drinking public are hop obsessed too.
 It helps that they know how to do it rather well.
-Their Hopped Out Red won an Australian International Beer Awards trophy before the brewing company was a year old, while they've picked up more golds there and at the Craft Beer Awards since.
+Their Hopped Out Red won an Australian International Beer Awards trophy before the brewing company was a year old, while they've picked up more golds there and at the Craft Beer Awards / Indies since.

 As to the "they" that makes up KAIJU!, it's a core trio of Nat, brother Callum and his wife Clara, who started the Golden Axe cider brand together.
 Initially, they were called Monster Mash and operated as a gypsy brewer out of Cavalier.
 Then a certain energy drink company came calling and demanded they stop using the name Monster Mash, claiming it was similar to their name (something KAIJU! are now rather happy with), while, by 2015, they were established enough to start building their own premises.
-As a result, they're now based in Dandenong South, with Exit Brewing as permanent house guests and others making use of any spare capacity (which, despite regular expansion, is becoming less and less, particularly since the launch of Krush and the switch to cans).
+As a result, they now brew in Dandenong South, with Exit Brewing as permanent house guests, on a system that keeps on getting expanded and upgraded as the business grows, led by the runaway success of their Krush tropical pale ale.